-Best grown in lean, dry to medium moisture, well-drained sandy loams in full sun.
-Does well in average garden soils and tolerates poor soils as long as drainage is good.
-Avoid heavy clays and moist, rich, fertile soils.
-Tolerates hot, humid summers and drought.
-Best sited in locations protected from strong winds.
-Plants tend to sprawl, particularly in hot, humid climates such as St. Louis and/or if grown in moist, rich soils.
-Cut plants back after flowering to tidy the planting and to encourage new foliage growth and additional bloom.
-Plants may be sheared to basal foliage after bloom.
-Divide clumps as needed (every 2-3 years) to maintain the vitality of the planting.
-Plants slowly spread by rhizomes and can naturalize into substantial colonies over time.
-'Paprika' is offered by some seed companies as seed, but the resulting flower colors may vary.
-May self-seed in the garden unless spent blooms are promptly deadheaded.
+Best grown in lean, dry to medium, well-drained sandy loams in full sun.
+Plants do well in average garden soils and tolerate poor soils as long as drainage is good.
+Plants also tolerate hot, humid summers and drought.
+If grown ornamentally, plants are best sited in locations protected from strong winds.
+Plant stems tend to flop, particularly in hot, humid climates such as St. Louis and/or if grown in moist, rich soils.
+Consider cutting back plant stems in late spring before flowering to reduce overall plant height.
+Cutting plants back to lateral flower buds after initial flowering will tidy the planting and encourage additional bloom.
+Plants may also be cut back to basal foliage after bloom.
+Divide clumps as needed (every 2-3 years) to maintain vitality of the planting.
+Plants spread aggressively by rhizomes and self-seeding, and can naturalize into substantial colonies if left unchecked.

 'Paprika' is a spreading, mat-forming common yarrow cultivar which is noted for its deeply-dissected, fern-like, aromatic, medium green foliage and its tiny, long-lasting, dusty-red flowers with yellow centers which appear in dense, flattened, compound corymbs (to 2-3" across) throughout the summer on stems typically rising 1.5-2' tall.
 Initial flower color fades, sometimes rather quickly, to light pink, creamy yellow and brown.
 Foliage has a strong, somewhat spicy aroma which persists when used in dried arrangements.
 Millefolium means "thousand-leaf" in reference to its fern-like foliage.
 Although many authorities list 'Paprika' as one of the Galaxy Hybrids (A. millefolium x A. 'Taygetea'), The Royal Horticultural Society Index of Garden Plants and the American Horticultural Society A to Z Encyclopedia of Garden Plants both consider it to be a cultivar of A. millefolium.
 Achillea millefolium and its cultivars have a more spreading habit than some of the taller, clump-forming yarrows such as A. filipendulina.

 Stem rot, powdery mildew and rust are occasional disease problems.
+Plant stems are weak and lodge easily.
+If grown ornamentally, plants can develop into a tangled mass of stems and foliage by mid to late summer if not cut back.
+Strong summer rain storms with high winds can easily flatten exposed plantings.
+May spread somewhat aggressively.
 'Paprika' tends to sprawl and lodge easily and, if not cut back, can form a tangled mat of stems and foliage by mid to late summer.
 Strong summer rain storms with high winds can also flatten exposed plantings.
-May spread somewhat aggressively.

 Group or mass.
 Borders.
 Cottage gardens.
 Mass in wild gardens, naturalized areas or meadows where it can be left undisturbed to naturalize.
 Plantings can also be periodically mowed or sheared.